hdr-bgnn/Minnow_Segmented_Traits/README.md

 # minnowTraits
-Using trait segmentation to understand minnow trait evolution across an ecological gradient
+Using trait segmentation to understand minnow trait evolution across an ecological gradient.

 ## Minnow image selection
 Images were previously segmented using machine learning (<a href="https://github.com/hdr-bgnn/BGNN-trait-segmentation">BGNN trait segementation</a>).